Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Major Depressive Disorder.md

+---
-What Is Major Depressive Disorder?
+title: What Is Major Depressive Disorder?
+source: Psych Central
+category: Depression
+language: English
+---

 Depression is a formal mental health condition, not a personal choice.
 It can’t be reversed by just “thinking positive,” and it doesn’t need to be permanent.